dkohorn/zigbee-testing/README.md

 ## Description of Example Test Setup

 This code is configured for one of the ESP32 boards to act as a coordinator for the Zigbee network.
 It will collect data from an attached vibration sensor, and send it to the router ESP32 via a custom zigbee cluster message every 15 seconds.
 The coordinator will also be connected to the RPi5 and send its round trip times via an I2C connection.
 The RPi will store the received data in a local file called rtt_log.csv, so the data can be reviewed at a later moment.
 On both esp32 boards, an LED can be connected to indicate the status of the network (on = connected, off = disconnected).
-If the coordinator does not receive any sensor data acknowledgements, it will also log a disconnect to the RPi inside "disconnect_log.csv".
+If there are any fatal errors causing the network to fail, these are logged on the RPi to "disconnect_log.csv".

 ## How to Use